Many pests cause chewing damage to plants. One of them is the grasshopper.

 How to Get Rid of Grasshoppers Naturally

-Below are some great natural methods and home remedies to either kill or stop these pests from eating your plants.
+Below are some great natural methods and home remedies to kill or stop these pests from eating your plants.

 1. Garlic Spray

-To make garlic spray for grasshoppers, you’ll need 2 bulbs of garlic and 1 quart of water.
-Blend well, then heat up the mixture until it reaches a boiling point.
-Next, remove it from the heat and let it sit overnight.
+Blend well, then heat the mixture until it reaches a boiling point.
+Next, please remove it from the heat and let it sit overnight.

 Strain through cheesecloth to get out all the garlic chunks, and store the solution in a glass jar until ready to use.
 When ready, add 1 part of the garlic concentrate to 10 parts water in a spray bottle.

-Spray this garlic pesticide early in the morning when the plants are dry, coating them evenly, even the underside of the leaves.
-Reapply this homemade grasshopper spray once a week or if the plants get wet from overhead watering or rain.
+Reapply this homemade grasshopper spray once weekly or if the plants get wet from overhead watering or rain.

 2. Vinegar Spray